Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 ### Results

-Navigating to your deployment config, jumping into the terminal, and navigating to /data1 you should be able to 'touch' a file and see that file creation reflected in Azure.
+Navigating to your deployment config, jumping into the terminal of the pod, and navigating to /data1 you should be able to 'touch' a file and see that file creation reflected in Azure.